xpack/xpack-build-box/README.md

 - distribution builds, intended for xPack binary distributions and running on most modern machines

-The main use cases of XBBs are distributionbuilds, but they can be used for native builds as well.
+The main use cases of XBBs are distribution builds, but they can be used for native builds as well.

 Generally, xPack binaries are available for the following platforms: